NLnetLabs/krill-manual/source/install-and-run.rst

 the Krill application somewhere.
 Please follow the steps below and you will be ready to :ref:`doc_krill_get_started`.

-Getting started with Krill is quite easy either building from Cargo or running with Docker.
+Getting started with Krill is quite easy either building from cargo using a debian package.
 In case you intend to serve your RPKI certificate and ROAs to the world yourself or you want to offer this as a service to others, you will also need to have a public Rsyncd and HTTPS web server available.

 Installing with APT/dpkg
 ------------------------

+..
+Warning:: The Debian/Ubunto packages do not include the dedicated Krill Publication
+     Server yet.
+See `this issue for planned support <https://github.com/NLnetLabs/krill/issues/361>`_ For the moment please use `cargo` to install the Publication Server components if you need them.

-Pre-built Debian/Ubuntu packages are available for recent operating system versions on x86_64 platforms.
+Pre-built Debian/Ubuntu `packages <https://packages.nlnetlabs.nl/>`_ are available
+for recent versions on x86_64 platforms.
 These can be installed using the standard ``apt``, ``apt-get`` and ``dpkg`` commands as usual.

 Unlike with installing with Cargo there is no need to have Rust or a C toolchain installed.
 Additionally, the packages come with systemd service file to easily